Whiting, Indiana: Education

-School City of Whiting serves Whiting.
+School City of Whiting serves all of Whiting.
 Whiting High School is the sole public high school serving Whiting.

 The city is also home to a historic Carnegie Library, built in 1905.
 Whiting Public Library is located at 1735 Oliver Street.

 Calumet College of St. Joseph is a private college affiliated with the Roman Catholic Church through the Missionaries of the Precious Blood.
 Its main campus is in Whiting, Indiana, with additional campuses located in Chicago, Illinois, and Merrillville, Indiana.
 The college was founded in 1951 as an extension of the now defunct Saint Joseph's College in Rensselaer, Indiana and currently enrolls 1,262 students.

 Infrastructure

 Transportation

-Amtrak's Wolverine line stops at Hammond–Whiting station in nearby Hammond.
+Amtrak's Wolverine stops at Hammond-Whiting station in nearby Hammond.

 Airports serving Whiting are Chicago's O'Hare International Airport, Midway International Airport, and Gary/Chicago International Airport located in Gary, Indiana.

 Notes of interest

-Pierogi Fest is held each year on 119th Street in downtown Whiting to honor the venerable pierogi dumpling.
+Pierogi Fest founded in 1994 is held each year on 119th Street in downtown Whiting to honor the venerable pierogi dumpling.
 Spanning three days on Friday, Saturday, and Sunday during the last full weekend of July, the event draws in crowds from around the Calumet Region with guests coming from all over the globe.

 The city was featured in an episode of MTV's High School Stories.

 Scenes from the movie Rudy, starring Sean Astin, as well as the 1981 drama Four Friends, were shot in Whiting.

 Standard Oil of Indiana, later Amoco, was founded and headquartered here.

 The Mascot Hall of Fame, honoring costumed characters from college and professional sports, is located in Whiting.